Lamorne Morris’ first big break came from an unlikely source at Glenbard South High School.

 “In the Theater program, we were close, we were tight.
 We would spend every waking hour there.
 COD was the coolest, most relaxed experience ever,” said Morris, who was involved in more than a half dozen College Theater productions.

 Morris continues to dream big.
-His many projects include co-starring with Ice Cube and Cedric the Entertainer in the movie “Barbershop: The Next Cut”; with Jason Bateman, Rachel McAdams and Kyle Chandler in “Game Night”; with Kurt Russell in “The Christmas Chronicles”; “Yesterday” in 2019; and with Vin Diesel in “Bloodshot” in 2020.
+His many projects include co-starring with Ice Cube and Cedric the Entertainer in the movie “Barbershop: The Next Cut”; with Jason Bateman, Rachel McAdams and Kyle Chandler in “Game Night”; with Kurt Russell in “The Christmas Chronicles”; “Yesterday” and “Jumanji: The Next Level,” both in 2019; and with Vin Diesel in “Bloodshot” in 2020.

-Returning to TV, Morris currently stars as Keef in “Woke,” a semi-animated comedy series that debuted on Hulu in 2020 and has been picked up for a second season.
-The show, inspired by the life and art of series co-creator Keith Knight, sheds light on a variety of racial inequalities, ranging from police brutality to colorism in the entertainment industry.
+Returning to TV, Morris starred as Keef in the Hulu series “Woke,” a semi-animated comedy that aired for two seasons.
+The show, inspired by the life and art of series co-creator Keith Knight, shed light on a variety of racial inequalities, ranging from police brutality to colorism in the entertainment industry.

 Morris was drawn to “Woke” after reading the script and noticing parallels between Keef’s situation and his own career.